segmentio/segment-docs/src/connections/sources/catalog/libraries/mobile/react-native/index.md

 ### Install the SDK

-The recommended way to install Analytics for React Native is via npm, since it means you can create a build with specific destinations, and because it makes it simple to install and upgrade.
+The recommended way to install Analytics for React Native is using npm, since it means you can create a build with specific destinations, and because it makes it simple to install and upgrade.

 First, add the `@segment/analytics-react-native` dependency to your `dependencies` and link it using `react-native-cli`, like so: